Jack van den Berg: 2015–2018: ASWH to Derde Divisie; IFC to Hoofdklasse

-2018: VV Katwijk champion Tweede Divisie; break
+2018: Tweede Divisie championship with VV Katwijk; break

 In February 2018 Van den Berg was appointed trainer of Tweede Klasse-side VV Katwijk, replacing Dick Schreuder who had joined the technical staff at Philadelphia Union in January.
 ASWH released Van den Berg from the remainder of his contract to pursue this opportunity.

 In his first game at Katwijk, Van den Berg's team was beaten 1–0 by GVVV in Veenendaal.
 In April, the team manager of first squad, Sander Molenaar, died.
 The conclusion of the season, however, was sweet: a championship with Katwijk in Van den Berg's first season coaching Tweede Klasse.
 The championship was dedicated to Molenaar.
 There was no promotion (nor relegation) that season between Eerste and Tweede Divisie.

 Early October 2018 Van den Berg left Katwijk after the club ranked fifth in the competition.
 He was replaced by Jan Zoutman, who won the Rinus Michels Award a year before Van den Berg.
 In November 2018 Van den Berg said he already refused a new team and that he considers his options carefully.
 Meanwhile, Katwijk kept paying his salary.

-Since 2019: Relegation with BVV; second run IFC; Smitshoek
+2019–2023: Relegation BVV; IFC again; Smitshoek; Kruisland

 On 13 December 2018, Van den Berg's signed with BVV Barendrecht.
 He took on the challenge to keep Barendrecht in the Tweede Divisie.
 Van den Berg started coaching his former team on 2 January 2019.
 On 21 April 2019, he managed to gain a point against the champion and his former trainees at VV Katwijk.
 BVV relegated to the Derde Divisie.

 In 2019–20 Van den Berg is back at coaching IFC that managed to remain in the Hoofdklasse under Robert Verbeek.
 By the time the competition was broken off, IFC had reached the third position from where it would have qualified for the playoff for Derde Divisie.

 Barendrecht had a slow start in the fall of 2019.
 In December 2019 it was decided that Van den Berg's contract would not be extended.
 By the end of January 2019, BVV ascended to 6th position, with Van den Berg still coaching.
 When the COVID-19 pandemic in the Netherlands broke out and the league was stopped, BVV was ranked 7th in de Derde Divisie.

 In May 2020 Van den Berg was reportedly considered as the next manager for Feyenoord U21.
 He wasn't selected.
 In the end, he signed for technical coordinator of Barendrecht's other club, VV Smitshoek, leading the youth teams and second squad.
 In 2021 he finished his second run at IFC as the club could no longer afford him.

-Family
+In 2023, he left Smitshoek and joined Kruisland.
+The stint did not last.

+Personal life

 Jack's father, Bas, was a Dutch football referee.
 Jack's mother died when she was 50 years old.
 Bas van den Berg died on 18 January 2020.

-With his wife Marianne they are parents to 2 children.
+With his wife Marianne they are parents to two children.